 1. First Aid

 Everyone should know a little first aid, rather they are country or not.
-It is though, a little different for us country folk because we are exposed to different dangers.
-Everyone living out yonder should know the basics such as:
+It is a little different though, for us country folk.

 - Burn care